Education Partnerships Program: Partnership Establishment and Partnership Advancement components: National Program Guidelines 2019 to 2020

 - the partnership is focused on one or more of the priority areas of the program as described in section 5

 - all partners agree to report on the results of the partnership to member communities

 - all partners contribute financially or in-kind (First Nations contributions can be funded in whole or in part through the ISC EPP)

 - all partners commit to practical measures to improve outcomes

 6.1 Partnership establishment

-The program may provide funding to support Partnership Establishment activities such as the negotiation and drafting of a MOU between a regional First Nations organization, the provincial Ministry of Education or ISC (where a MOU does not exist), and any necessary consultations with communities.
-Proposals can be submitted for one year only, and funding will be approved and provided for one year only.
+The program may provide funding to support Partnership Establishment activities such as the negotiation and drafting of a MOU between a regional First Nations organization, the provincial Ministry of Education or ISC (where a MOU does not exist) and any necessary consultations with communities.
+Proposals can be submitted for 1 year only and funding will be approved and provided for 1 year only.
 All partners will be required to sign the tripartite partnership agreement (MOU).

 6.1.1 Eligible activities

 - Development of a tripartite partnership agreement (MOU) and a joint work plan that identify shared priorities and each partner's commitments, roles, responsibilities and planned activities.
 Activities must address one or more of the EPP priority areas.